JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 > Read more about controlling this behavior on [](using_kotlin.md#kotlin-standard-library).

-- An old default [`runPluginVerifier.downloadDir`][#tasks-runpluginverifier-downloaddir] path contains downloaded IDEs, but another default is in use.
+- An old default [`runPluginVerifier.downloadDir`](#tasks-runpluginverifier-downloaddir) path contains downloaded IDEs, but another default is in use.
 Links to the [FAQ section](tools_gradle_intellij_plugin_faq.md#the-plugin-verifier-download-directory-is-set-to-but-downloaded-ides-were-also-found-in)

 ### `verifyPluginSignature`